rotheconrad/00_GATech_6720Class_Lab05/README.md

 ## Step 03: Cluster the assembly into bins (MAGs)

-With the current state of technology, it is not typically possible to reconstruct complete genomes from the short Illumina sequenced reads based on assembly alone.
+With the current state of DNA sequencing technology, it is not typically possible to reconstruct complete genomes from the short Illumina sequenced reads based on assembly alone.
 What we end up with after the assembly process are hundreds or thousands of sections of contiguous sequences (contigs) representing the different species in the sample.
-The next computational challenge is to sort out which contigs belong to which genomes(species) and group them into population genome bins to obtain MAGs.
+The next computational challenge is to sort out which contigs belong to which genomes (species) and group them into population genome bins to obtain MAGs.
 We will use MaxBin2 for this task.

 You can read more about metagenome binning [here](https://www.nature.com/articles/nbt.2579) or [here](https://doi.org/10.1186/gb-2009-10-8-r85).